nghiadc94/esp-idf-documentation/README.md

 If there are no errors, the build finishes by generating the firmware binary .bin files.

 ### Flash onto the Device
+**CP210x, FTDI, or CH340 and its driver are required for flashing** when come to custom ESP32 board.
+Make sure to add those module into the custom board.
+ESP32 can be flashed through UART0 pins which is connected to GPIO1 (TX) and GPIO3 (RX).

-Now connect your ESP32 board to the computer and check under which serial port the board is visible.
+Connect your ESP32 board to the computer and check under which serial port the board is visible.
 **Windows**: starting with `COM`
 **Linux**: starting with `/dev/tty`
 **MacOS**: starting with `/dev/cu.`